 Dr. Pedro Ylisastigui MD specialized in geriatric care and can fully focused on the needs and medical care of older adults.
-Call us today for more information or schedule an appointment online.
-We have convenient locations to serve you in Lehigh Acres FL, and Fort Myers FL.
+Contact us today for more information or schedule an appointment online.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.

 Table of Contents:

 Geriatric care is an umbrella term that refers to healthcare and related services for older adults.
 Geriatric care may look different for each patient, sometimes involving just one geriatric specialist, or a team of providers that come together to give their help and expertise, such as a primary care provider, a home care nurse, an internal medicine specialist, a physical therapist, and so on.

 In general, as a population, older adults are more likely to have multiple serious or chronic health conditions that require ongoing care, attention and management.
 They can also be more prone to things like falls, injuries, and accidents, since their physical strength tends to diminish.
 This risk can also be heightened if they are experiencing cognitive decline.
 Geriatric care can involve: